The history of the Scarbrough family goes back to the ancient Anglo-Saxon

 Scarbrough Settlers in United States in the 20th Century

-- Ada Scarbrough, aged 28, who emigrated to the United States, in 1904
+- Ada Scarbrough, aged 28, who immigrated to the United States, in 1904

 - Harry Scarbrough, aged 20, who landed in America, in 1917

-- Harold Scarbrough, aged 21, who emigrated to the United States, in 1920
+- Harold Scarbrough, aged 21, who immigrated to the United States, in 1920

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)